Master of Education | Counseling Psychology | Counseling & Clinical PsychologySkip to content Skip to main navigation

 Professor Riddhi Sandil, Ed.M.
 Program Coordinator

 The Master of Education (Ed.M.)
-Program in Psychological Education prepares students to practice mental health counseling or school counseling, and provides students with the necessary coursework and training to obtain mental health licensure or school counseling certification in New York State.
+Program offers two tracks for students to gain professional education and work toward professional licensure and/or certification.
+The EdM. in Mental Health Counseling prepares students to practice mental health counseling and the Ed.M. in School Counselor provides students with the necessary coursework and training to obtain the school counselor certification in New York State.

-In general, the program is dedicated to the preparation of counselors who 1) facilitate the optimal development of individuals, groups, and organizations through 2) strategies of prevention, intervention, and remediation that are 3) culturally-relevant and psychologically-appropriate across the lifespan.
+In general, the program is dedicated to the preparation of professionals who 1) facilitate the optimal development of individuals, groups, and organizations through 2) strat

 Strengths and highlights of our training program include the following elements: